porres/pd-cyclone/README.md

 -------
-Cyclone is a library of clones of Max/MSP objects for Pure Data
+Cyclone - a set of objects for Pure Data cloned from Max/MSP
 -------

+Cyclone expands Pd Vanilla with objects cloned from Max/MSP.
+For users of both Max/MSP and Pd, It provides some level of compatibility between the two environments, helping in the development of cross-platform patches.

 <strong>Original Project Description (by Krzysztof Czaja):</strong>